viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Quorum – Number of Nodes to be in consensus to validate a transaction

-Links to know more about IOTA&#39;s Smart Contracts
+Links to know more about IOTA's Smart Contracts

 Whitepaper :